GodotMisogi/johnny/content/post/opt-problems/index.md

 ---
-date: "2021-02-24T22:55:27+08:00"
+date: "2020-08-30T22:55:27+08:00"
-title: Gradient-Based Optimization — Discrete Direct and Adjoint Methods
+title: Gradient-Based Optimisation — Discrete Direct and Adjoint Methods (In Progress)
-draft: true
+draft: false
 slug: opt-problems
 description: Demystifying the hype of the Newton method for optimisations, with relevant implementations.
 image: XDSM.svg